Instructor Name: David Osborn

 Instructor Name: Glorie Gary

-This fully online course is for students who are interested in creating and facilitating a community event.
+This hybrid online course is for students who are interested in creating and facilitating a community event.
 This Capstone partners with Portland Parks & Recreation Adaptive Inclusion Program.
 Each term, students will plan and facilitate a community event that has already been arranged with the community partner prior to the start of each term.
-You can expect the event to be during the last 2 weeks of the term (event date and time will be announced in the first week of classes).
-Students...
+You can expect the in person event to be during the last 2 weeks of the term (event date and time will be announced in the first week of classes,...

 Events Planning Event Social Services developmental disabilities multnomah county community community outreach Event Management Hybrid or Fully online Online or Hybrid Courses